Seismic2647/Obsidian/Siewly Solo adventure - Road to Tritstram/Story/Quest 1 - Kittyfarm/Quest 1.7 Bossfight.md

 ### 🌫 Damage Resistances:

-Poison, Fire (from years in the forge pit)
+Poison,  (from years in the forge pit)

 ### ☣ Condition Immunities: